brnfra/dotfiles/README.md

 - [ ] Add test to check if there are required commands
 - [ ] Add test to check output from i3blocks
 - [ ] optmize to use stow
+- [ ] check backuṕ in stow installation

 <br>